 How is the diagnosis made?

 A detailed drug history should be taken in all patients presenting with diffuse nonscarring hair loss, concentrating on the three months before the hair loss was noted.
 This should include all new medications, any changes in dosages, and also over-the-counter supplements.
 This list must include chemotherapy, the oral contraceptive pill and hormone replacement therapy.
-Other causes of diffuse hair loss should also be asked about such as general health, recent illness or surgery and dietary history.
+Other causes of diffuse hair loss should also be asked about, such as general health, recent illness or surgery and dietary history.
 The family history for patterned (androgenetic) hair loss should be noted.

-Examination of the scalp should assess the degree and pattern of hair loss, presence of redness or scaling of the scalp and the length, diameter and breakage of hair shafts.
+Examination of the scalp should assess the degree and pattern of hair loss, the presence of redness or scaling of the scalp and the length, diameter and breakage of hair shafts.

-3. Hair Pull Test
+3. Hair pull test